-Dean Mitchell, state manager of liquor wholesalers Southtrade International, moved his team into WeWork at the beginning of the pandemic from a more traditional office environment.
+Dean Mitchell, state manager of wine and spirits wholesaler Southtrade International, moved his team into WeWork at the beginning of the pandemic from a more traditional office environment.
 Mitchell has a team of four who manage sales for the state.
-As two of his employees are on the road a lot managing their relationships with the State’s bottle shops, Mitchell has chosen to keep half his team working from the common area in their WeWork location to avoid crowding in the office.
+As two of his employees are on the road a lot managing their relationships with the state’s off-licences, Mitchell has chosen to keep half his team working from the common area in their WeWork location to avoid crowding in the office.

 For Ian McLachlan, COVID-19 put an end to his frequent cross-country trips.
 He works at WeWork William Square, as his family is based in Perth, but he is general manager of Peritus Technology, a car park technology provider based on the other coast of Australia, in Melbourne.
 McLachlan used to spend half of his time on the East Coast.
 The pandemic put a stop to these trips, and with them, the connections and face-to-face interactions that he would get from spending time with his colleagues in Melbourne.
 Ian is a self-proclaimed social animal who loves being around other people at work.